VasilikiVas/SLP_NTUA/SLP_Lab1/README.md

 7. __win__
 * **Step 8: Checker's Evaluation**
 Just apply checker on a set of 20 word and check the results.
+* **Step 9: Word2Vec representation
+Train 100 2d word2vec embeddings using the Word2Vec class of gensim.
+The window size is 5 and the #epochs is 1000.